Boulder High School: Athletics

 Boulder High School is a 5A member of the Colorado High School Activities Association's (CHSAA) Front Range league and a former member of CHSAA's Centennial League (1964–2008).
 Boulder High School won a 6A state title in football in 1992, and also had state titles in 1943 and 1963.
 Boulder High School baseball has had some success as well winning a state title in 1991.

 In 2012, Boulder High School's varsity boys' soccer team won the Colorado 5A Soccer Championship, beating Smoky Hill in the final game at Dick's Sporting Goods Park.
 After 14 rounds of penalty kicks, Boulder High earned its second Boys Soccer 5A State Championship in 2016 with a win over Broomfield High School and a perfect 20-0 season.
 The 2016 Panthers finished the season ranked second in the nation by USA Today on its Super 25 Expert Rankings.

 History

 In October 2007, to make competition locations more convenient for athletes and parents, BHS and crosstown rival Fairview petitioned to leave for the more accessible Front Range League.
 The request was approved in January 2008 and took effect at the start of the 2008–2009 school year.

 Varsity sports

-Boulder High fields eighteen different varsity sports teams each year across three seasons.
+Boulder High fields nineteen different varsity sports teams each year across three seasons.